March 24, 2022

 As the trail wove around the mountain, there were numerous views from promontories and small plateaus where I stood and looked out over the San Pedro River Valley.
 These views were much nicer than looking out over Tucson on the other side of the mountain.
 Those views just made me think of town food.
 I smiled as I thought of the sunrises I would have tomorrow morning.

 Reaching the end of Ten Mile Trail, I found a locked gate with a sign stating the trail I was hiking was “Closed for Public Health and Safety.”
 The rangers had not told me the trail was closed, so maybe it was an old sign, although several mountain bikers I met the next day also told me it had been closed since the fire.

-It was getting late, so I slid my pack under the barbwire beside the gate, climbed over the gate, and stood looking at the trailhead below before I turned and began climbing steeply back up the mountain to find camping.
-Finally finding a little flat spot far enough from the trailhead to not easily be reached, I settled in to bivy camp on the ground.
+It was getting late, so I slid my pack under the barbwire beside the gate, climbed over it, and stood looking at the trailhead below before I turned and began climbing steeply back up the mountain to find camping.
+Finally found a little flat spot far enough from the trailhead not easily to be reached, I settled into bivy camp on the ground.

 My camp had fantastic views of the Tucson lights, and I sat on a large boulder eating dinner as I watched the light show and wondered how many of the lights belonged to restaurants.
 Hiker hunger had finally set in, although I now think it’s a permanent curse.
 I could hear traffic on the main road below, but the cars became infrequent and faster as it grew later.
 The road appeared to convert to a speedway late at night.

 My sleep was interrupted by voices coming up from below.
 People had parked at the trailhead and begun hiking up the mountain.
 I was pretty sure they would stop at an overview near the gate, so I just lay watching small headlamps bob up the mountain, twinkling in and out of the inky blackness before stopping near the spot I had expected them to stop.
 Thank goodness, since there was only room for one to sleep where I slept.